Loading...

 South Africa

-Universities in South Africa have set pretty high standards.
+Universities in South Africa have set high standards.
 An A (75-100%) indicates distinction, while a U.S. C would correspond to a passing grade of C (50-59%).

 Challenges in Equating Grades

-Cultural and institutional practices influence the grading systems too.
+Cultural and institutional practices influence the grading systems, too.
 For example:

 • French professors seldom give grades above 15/20, and a 70 percent in the U.K. is "with distinction."